Anujchaudharyy2/Grofers_Store_Analysis_using_Excel/README.md

 ### Final Conclusion to Improve Grofers Store Sales:

-Target women customers of the age group (30-49 years) living in Maharashtra, Karnataka, and Uttar Pradesh by showing ads, offers, and coupons available on Amazon, Flipkart, and Myntra.
+Target women customers of the adult age group (30-49 years) living in Maharashtra, Karnataka, and Uttar Pradesh by showing ads, offers, and coupons available on Amazon, Flipkart, and Myntra.